d-eremeev/Graph-Representation-Learning/README.md

     2. <font color=#2B60DE>**GraphModel_Supervised.ipynb**</font> - acquaints with <font color=#EE4C2C>**NeighborSampler**</font> and the concept of **mini-batch learning** on large graphs.
 Then the training process of supervised **Graph Attention Network** is covered.
     3. <font color=#2B60DE>**GraphModel_Unsupervised.ipynb**</font> - covers training of unsupervised **GraphSAGE** model.
 Visualization of resulting node embeddings using **UMAP** is included.

+We recommend to download *ipynb* files for correct/proper display of HTML elements.

 <img src="Seminars/pictures/CORA embeddings.png" width=700>